Partnerships

 Community and Programmes overview:

-The Climate-KIC community currently involves 400+ organizations from diverse sectors including businesses, universities, cities, public agencies, and NGOs.
+The Climate-KIC community currently involves organizations from diverse sectors including businesses, universities, cities, public agencies, and NGOs.
 With a focus on climate action, the Climate-KIC community aims to drive breakthrough innovation and help Europe achieve its goal of a zero-carbon economy by 2050.
-All partners are invited to participate in four key areas:

-To effectively address the challenges in these areas, our community is structured around four integrated programs:
+The community is structured around several integrated programs:

 How to get involved?

 To explore opportunities and stay updated on the latest news, visit the Climate-KIC webpage and check their open calls for proposals.
-EIT Climate-KIC have their office in Brussels.
-You can reach out through ckbrussels@climate-kic.org.
+You can easily contact them directly by filling in the form on their website.

-Lastly, for Climate-KIC related inquiries, you can contact the National Contact Point (NCP) for Flanders, Ria.debreucker@vlaio.be.
+Also, you can contact the National Contact Point for Flanders, fernanda.werneck@vlaio.be (on maternity leave, replaced by pascal.verheye@vlaio.be)

 What are partnerships?